-In collaboration with King County and Tilth Alliance (formerly Cascade Harvest Coalition), King Conservation District has developed an easy-to-use online tool that farmers, cottage industry business owners, facility owners and policymakers can access to identify opportunities for local food production expansion in King County.
+In collaboration with King County, Tilth Alliance and Cascade Harvest Coalition, King Conservation District has developed an easy-to-use online tool that farmers, cottage industry business owners, facility owners and policymakers can access to identify opportunities for local food production expansion in King County.

 The Infrastructure Mapping Tool provides access to information about more than 400 food system facilities in King County.
 The database enables local farmers to connect with facilities they can use to add value to their products, thus expanding their market reach.
 The tool provides access to a information about wide range of food processing and distribution facilities, including commercial kitchens, bakeries, co-packers and wholesalers, distributors, dryers and dehydrators, freezers, meat and poultry processors, and storage facilities.